via5/Synergy/README.md

 The interaction between unsynced modifiers and their parent step is somewhat complicated, because the step has to eventually end so the next one can be executed.
 If there is only one enabled step, none of the following applies and modifiers just run independently.

 Once a step has finished its own duration, it must wait for all the unsynced modifiers to end.
 However, some modifiers might take longer than others.
 To avoid long pauses where only one modifier runs while everything else is frozen, the step will allow unsynced modifiers to continue running while waiting.

 To achieve this, the step will ask all the unsynced modifiers the shortest time they require to finish, which includes halfway delays, but not end delays.
 The longest time required among all the unsynced modifiers is called the _grace period_.
 Therefore, the grace period is how long the step has to wait until all unsynced modifiers have completed.

 The step will ask all unsynced modifiers to end _before_ the grace period elapses.
 This allow for some modifiers to continue their movements if they can guarantee they will end before the grace period.
-If a modifier has a random duration that needs to be regenerated because its interval has elapsed, it will do so if at least some part of the random range is within the grace period, in which case the range will be capped so it doesn't exceed the grace period.
+If a modifier has a random duration that needs to be regenerated because its interval has elapsed, it will do so if at least some part of the random range is within the grace period, in which case the range will be clamped so it doesn't exceed the grace period.

 All of this is to allow shorter unsynced modifiers to continue running while a longer unsynced modifier finishes.
 This reduces unnatural pauses while the step is waiting to end.